pearlbob/bsteele_music_flutter/lib/assets/bug_list.md

 ### Fix

+* nashville beat dashes as an option
+* autoplay does not count in
+* autoplay temporal accuracy in terms of BPM
+* scrolling should not stop on a given line
+* player font size slider
+* text entry for bpm, remove dropdown
+* smooth the tap to tempo
+* player top section a mess graphically on smaller screens
+* visit the complexity calculations

 * follower song location is not reset on a change of song
 * Eliminate song views (only) from history